nateemma/phixer/README.md

 - browse all available filters, assign ratings, hide/show, add to favourites.
 You can also change some of the parameters (the scalar or colour ones) and see the effect
     - there are currently ~190 filters defined and an additional 500+ colour transforms available (lookup filters) that are based on available Photoshop presets
     - because of this, filters are assigned to 'categories', and users can hide ones they don't want to see
+    - current categories are based on the source of the transform (e.g. Photoshop preset) or the Apple filter types.
+Expect these to be re-organsied drastically
 - choose a sample image (used for browsing the filters).
 There are some built-in samples or you can use any photo
 - choose a blend image, for those filters that combine multple images.
 There are some built-in blend images, or you can use any photo
 - show the live camera feed and apply any filter.
 You can also save a photo with the filter applied
+- there is a limited set of Style Transfer filters available - the usual group that is freely available (The Scream etc).
+I will be working on generating new ones, but that takes a lot of time and the tools are a bit lacking right now
 - edit an image from your photo albums.
 This is currently restricted to just applying a filter and saving the result, but eventually there will be a more fully featured editor